jabney/swiftSet/README.md

 ```

 ##### How The Wrapper Works
-`Set.wrapObj()` creates a wrapper object with two properties: an `item` property which hods the original value of the item and a `toString` method that encodes the value's type as part of its key.
+`Set.wrapObj()` creates a wrapper object with two properties: an `item` property which holds the original value of the item and a `toString` method that encodes the value's type as part of its key.

 ```javascript